 Opportunities for learning at OSLC include summer camps, Confirmation, high school fellowship, and adult education.
 We team up with other churches and organizations to offer learning opportunities outside our walls.

 We offer two weekly options for Christian Education for families with children ages three through the sixth grade (by September 1st of the current school year).
 In each setting, caring volunteers teach the children a Bible story using music, crafts, and age appropriate activities and lessons.

 The Sunday school classes meet September through April at 9:45am until 10:40am.
-The K.O.W.’s (Kids on Wednesdays school) meet September through April at 5:40pm until 6:20pm.
+The Wednesday school classes meet September through April at 5:40pm until 6:20pm.

 The purpose of the Milestone Ministry is to honor milestone events in the faith lives of our children.
 The children receive a blessing during worship and a gift of remembrance to connect the event with faith.

 Our Cradle Roll team uses the Splash(!) newsletter to make monthly connections with the parents of newborns until the child is old enough to start Sunday school at age three.
 Parents commit to raising their children in the Christian faith at baptism, and this newsletter can help parents fulfill their baptismal promise.